davidosh96/davidosh96.github.io/index.md

 ---

 ## Hello World...
 Welcome to my project homepage for the first assessment in the Programming for Geographic Analysts - Core Skills module.
-This web portfolio was created to present my first finished program since beginning to learn programming.
+This web portfolio was created to present my first finished program since beginning to learn programming with Python.
 In the future I may keep this page updated with my other work.

 ### Bio
 My name is David O'Shaughnessy, I am currently studying towards an MSc in Geographic Information Systems at the University of Leeds.
 I am primarily interested in the study and application of Geographic Information Systems in environmental contexts.